 Since the Great Lent lasts for 40 days, culminating with the morning of Easter Sunday, everyone is anxiously awaiting to partake of the foods in the Easter Basket at Easter Sunday breakfast/brunch.

 The Traditional Ukrainian Easter Basket contains the following foods:

 - Pork (some people also add lamb and veal)

 - Red Beets Vinaigrette

 - Boiled Eggs (including Pysanky for decoration)

 There is a symbolic meaning associated with each of these foods, but that will have to be a future post.

-All of these foods are prepared a day before, and assembled in the basket the day of the blessing.
-The completed basket is decorated with flowers and greens (optional, but almost everyone does it), covered with a foil or saran wrap, to protect the embroidered scarf from getting food stained.
+All of these foods are prepared the day before, and arranged in the basket the day of the blessing.
+The completed basket is decorated with flowers and greens (optional, but almost everyone does it), covered with a foil or saran wrap, to protect the embroidered scarf from getting food stains.